ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ---

 # Preface
-`Polars` is a DataFrame library/in-memory query engine written in [Rust](https://pabloagn.com/technologies/rust/).
+`Polars` is a DataFrame library/in-memory query engine written in [`Rust`](https://pabloagn.com/technologies/rust/).
 It's built upon the [safe Arrow2 implementation](https://github.com/jorgecarleitao/arrow2) of the [Apache Arrow specification](https://arrow.apache.org/docs/format/Columnar.html), enabling efficient resource use and processing performance.
-By doing so it also integrates seamlessly with other tools in the Arrow ecosystem.
+By doing so, it also integrates seamlessly with other tools in the Arrow ecosystem.

-Unlike tools such as `Dask`, which try to parallelize existing single-threaded libraries like `Numpy` and `Pandas`, `Polars` is designed for parallelization, resulting in extremely fast processing speeds by default.
+Unlike tools such as `Dask`, which try to parallelize existing single-threaded libraries like `Numpy` and `Pandas`, `Polars` is designed for parallelization, resulting in breakneck processing speeds by default.

-A `groupby` task performed on a 5GB dataset, resulted in the following execution times:
+A `groupby` task performed on a 5GB dataset resulted in the following execution times:

 | Method        | Version | Date Executed | Execution Time [s] |
 | ------------- | ------- | ------------- | ------------------ |